Skip to main content

 OTC hearing aids 101

 Due to a new FDA rule that took effect in October 2022, millions of Americans with mild to moderate hearing loss can now purchase hearing aids over the counter (OTC).
-This is great news for people who need more affordable, accessible choices.
+This is great news for people who need more choices of accessible, affordable hearing aids.
 What once might have cost thousands of dollars in office visits, fittings, and equipment may run a small fraction of that today.
 Now, anyone age 18 or over can buy OTC hearing aids without having to visit a hearing care professional first.

 Risks of untreated hearing loss